 - Charitable Donations: Donating to a charity in your name is another way to save for a funeral.
 This option allows you to donate a set amount of money, and the funds will be available when you pass away.

 - Choose the way you want for a funeral plan.
-Covering your fueral with a prepaid funeral plan is not the only option.
+Covering your funeral with prepaid funeral plans is not the only option.
 However, various other plans are there to take into consideration.
-A permanant Life Insurance gives you the benefit of covering your funeral servces in an efficient way.
-Whereas, buying a universal life insurance also supports you in terms investing an adequate amount to serve your final needs.
+Permanent Life Insurance gives you the benefit of covering your funeral services in an efficient way.
+Whereas, buying a universal life insurance also supports you in terms of investing an adequate amount to serve your final needs.

-The pros of a prepaid funeral plan include the following:
+The pros of prepaid funeral plans include the following:

 - The ability to lock in current prices.